 First of all, everybody should travel to Brazil once in a lifetime.
 The biggest country in South America is the home of delicious food, untouched nature, big smiles and great parties.
 But most of the travelers just visit Rio de Janeiro, Sao Paulo and the Amazon Forest.
 Just a few venture themselves to Iguazu Falls and to the Brazilian countryside.
 The South of Brazil is usually overlooked by international travelers that have no idea how beautiful and interesting this part of the country is.

 Lucky you that we are here to give some travel tips to Florianópolis.
 To show you why this island is worth a visit.
 Florianópolis is called the magic island and it’s easy to understand why.
-The island is 54 km long, located in central part of Santa Catarina state coast, it was colonized by Portuguese people and the architecture, the food and the fortress show this strong heritage.
+The island is 54 km long, located in the central part of Santa Catarina state coast, it was colonized by Portuguese people and the architecture, the food and the fortress show this strong heritage.

-The island is world famous for the beaches, in total there are 100 beaches spread from north to south of the island.
+The island is world-famous for the beaches, in total there are 100 beaches spread from north to south of the island.
 Some are quiet and perfect for families, others have a rough sea with waves that are best fit for surfers.
-In the island there are two lakes, one called Lagoa do Peri that is fresh water and Lagoa da Conceição with salt water and a great spot for wind and kite surfing.
+In the island there are two lakes, one called Lagoa do Peri that is fresh water and Lagoa da Conceição with saltwater and a great spot for wind and kite surfing.

 In 2016 Florianópolis received 1,9 million travelers, from all corners of the world.
 The high season is from December to February, but the warm weather lasts from November to April.
 Sunny days, strong winds and a fresh scent of the sea that will hypnotize you.
 Some of the tourists come for a week, others visit Florianópolis on a day tour.
 But doesn’t matter how long you stay on the island as long as you visit the best places in Florianópolis and get a taste of its life.

 After 3 years far from Brazil, we decided to enjoy our state and see the best of Florianópolis.
 We did a day tour from Itajaí to Florianópolis, a scenic drive that connects two important cities of our state.
-Before became a full-time traveler [you can read our story of 3 years traveling the world here], Rob and I used to live in Itajaí, our hometown is one of the 3 cities in the state that during summer receive cruise ships.
+Before becoming a full-time traveler [you can read our story of 3 years traveling the world here], Rob and I used to live in Itajaí, our hometown is one of the 3 cities in the state that during summer receive cruise ships.

 We choose to go on a Florianópolis city and beach tour as a test drive, so we could write to our international readers with accurate tips and recommendations.
 So you know what to expect and how to get most of your trip to Florianópolis.
-The day tour to Florianópolis we did is perfect for any traveler that visit South of Brazil and have only a few hours or days to enjoy this beautiful land.
+The day tour to Florianópolis we did is perfect for any traveler that visit South of Brazil and has only a few hours or days to enjoy this beautiful land.

 Day tour in Florianópolis – City and Beach

 Our day tour to Florianópolis started early, at 9 AM our driver arrived and we were ready to travel from Itajaí [the city we were staying] to Florianópolis.
 The road trip is great, in a comfy car you can witness the natural and urban beauty of Brazil.
-On one side of the highway lush green Atlantic Forest, on the other side skyscrapers and beaches with white sand and greenish sea water.
+On one side of the highway lush green Atlantic Forest, on the other side skyscrapers and beaches with white sand and greenish seawater.

 When the trip started I realized that our day tour has the perfect name: Scenic Drive to Florianópolis, walking tour and a visit to Joaquina Beach.
 The first part of the tour and the name matched perfectly.